Syphon Filter: Logan's Shadow: Plot

 He assists several Army Rangers in the assault on an al-Jamil facility, but Gabe must enter the bunker on his own in search of Bitar.
 He finds Lian alive, and the two study Shen's device, the X-Z-2.
 It then transpires that the device is Shen's solution to the energy crisis, but China wanted to weaponise it.
 Unwilling to have such a peaceful instrument become a weapon of war, Shen defected with Lian's help and fled to Pakistan.
 Gabe finds information proving that Cordell hired Bitar as a means to bring Shen to NIOC couriers.
 Cordell was desperate to retrieve the X-Z-2 before competing nations could, but Bitar had other plans.
 The latter elected to steal the device and use Shen to make bombs that would destroy oil sources, thus driving Western influence from the Middle East.

 Everything Cordell did since then was a cover-up, and Gabe has him taken away by soldiers to ensure his own early retirement.
 Lian has difficulty talking to Gabe about Shen, and Gabe focuses on stopping al-Jamil at a Syrian dam which Bitar will use to charge the last of the X-Z-2 devices for future attacks on the West.
 During the mission, Lian becomes distracted with saving Shen, and abandons her post to find him, rendering herself incommunicado in the process.
 Gabe reaches Shen first, and the two disable most of the X-Z-2 bombs before going after Bitar.
 The terrorist tries to escape with the final bomb, but Shen has rigged it as a dud.
 Gabe shoots the sabotaged device, destroying it and killing his adversary.

 He finds Lian and Shen outside the dam, but Trinidad also appears.
 She has shadowed Gabe the entire time, even when he was in Virginia.
 Trinidad's opinion being that Logan must be kept alive just so he can lead her to Shen, she provides covering fire for Gabe and murdered al-Jamil operatives on several occasions, but she still believes him expendable in the long run.
 Shen is unwilling to let his device become a weapon, so he commits suicide.

 In a post-credits cutscene, Gabe and Lian return to the gym in Langley where Teresa had set up the remote command center during the Agency's shutdown.
 Gabe has decided he will retire, believing there are too many secrets in his work.
 Instead, he will look for Addison and Blake Hargrove while trying to begin a new life.
 They enter to find Mujari lying on the floor dead, and Teresa injured.
 She warns them to be careful, and Trinidad ambushes them.
-Gabe pushes Lian aside and kills Trinidad, but is shot four times himself.
+Gabe pushes Lian aside and kills Trinidad, but is fatally shot four times himself.
 He lies on the floor as Lian shouts and tries to revive him.